ghollisjr/cl-tab/README.txt

   example/cheatsheet.lisp

-The other example files show specific uses in addition to what is covered in the cheat sheet file mentioned above.
+The other example files show specific uses in addition to what is covered in the tutorial and cheat sheet.